WSU-bjoshi/classactivitybackend-OzyOzyOzyOzyOzy/basics-guide/README.md

 - branch
   - Manges branches for entered repository
     - Without options, will display all current branches and designate which branch is currently entered
-  - **DEMONSTRATE** Your GitHub repo should have more than the `main` branch.
-We can switch to the other branch and see content that may not be synced to `main`
   - `git branch [options]`
 - checkout
   - Switches current branch or restores working tree files